Eucrow/sapmuebase/README.md

 # sapmuebase

-sapmuebase is a package with simple functions usefull in the SAP MUE project
+sapmuebase is a package with simple functions useful in the SAP MUE project

 ## Install
 With `devtools` package installed: